-Lexus is Japan's premium car brand, but does its cars make a mark in the UK?
-Read on to find out whether it's worth considering
+Lexus is Japan's premium car brand, but do its cars make a mark in the UK?
+Read on to find out whether Lexus is a brand worth considering

 What a success story Lexus has been.
 Toyota created it back in 1989 as a luxury division to rival Mercedes-Benz in America, and it succeeded spectacularly.

-Lexus might have had less impact in the UK, but its range of premium saloons, coupés, convertibles and SUVs has attracted a loyal ownership.
+Lexus might have had less impact in the UK, but its range of premium SUVs, saloons, coupés and convertibles has attracted a loyal following.

 Interested to see what Lexus has to offer?
 Check out all our Lexus reviews here.

 Lexus: Which?
 Car Brand of the Year 2019

 Lexus is our car brand of the year for 2019.
 Chosen from more than 30 car makers, the main reason Lexus won is down to its excellent reliability – which members can read about in detail in the table below.

 It’s also not a brand solely concerned about cold, hard practicality.
 Bold designs and premium interiors across its range of luxury premium saloons, coupés, convertibles and SUVs continue to attract more drivers to its loyal UK following.

 Our surveys show the brand’s customer satisfaction is outstanding, making this a tough car company to beat.